 - To recertify a Lifesaving Society First Aid Instructor/Examiner certificate, candidates must: - a.
 Hold a Lifesaving Society BC & Yukon First Aid Instructor/Examiner award within 5 years. - b.
 Hold a valid and recognized Standard First Aid/CPR-C & AED certificate. - c.
-Complete any required instructor updates before attending the recert course. - d.
-Provide proof of two (2) successful Competency Assessments within 3 years. - e.
-Have taught at least four (4) Intermediate First Aid Equivalent courses within the last instructor certification cycle. - f.
-Be assessed for competency during a First Aid Instructor/Examiner Recertification course.
+Complete any required instructor updates before attending the recertification course. - d.
+Provide proof of two (2) successful Competency Assessments within 3 years - e.
+Have taught a minimum of two (2) Intermediate First Aid Equivalent courses within the last instructor certification cycle. - f.
+Be assessed for competency two (2) times during the certification cycle in an Intermediate First Aid Equivalent course over not less than 7 hours each course by a competency assesor before attending a First Aid Instructor/Examiner Recertification course.